Midichlorian007/GOHR/README.md

 # GOHR
-This is KOLOSA GROUP hackathon 2023
+This is KOLESA GROUP hackathon 2023